-DO: Gearbox is located southeast of district office

-ES: Gearbox is located north of ES office, behind Gonzalez office.
-Gearbox for pre-k area is located south of pre-K building

-MS: Gearbox is located north of Special Ed office

-HS: Gearbox is located south of HS office by library
+District Office: Gearbox is located southeast of district office Elementary School: Gearbox is located north of ES office, behind Principal's office.
+Gearbox for pre-k area is located south of the pre-k building.
+Middle School: Gearbox is located north of the Special Education office.
+High School: Gearbox is located south of HS office by library.